Grow Your Own Amazing Pomato Plant:

 Starting the Tomato Plants

 The tomatoes are best started in a shallow flat or even in peat pots.
-For any easier option, you can purchase peat pellets for as little at $2 at your local department store or nursery.
+For an easier option, you can purchase peat pellets for a few dollars.
 They come in a flat disk of compressed peat.
-Simply follow the manufacturers directions to moisten the peat pot.
-They will expand to create a nice little pot for you seeds.
+Simply follow the manufacturers directions to moisten the peat pellet.
+They will expand to create a nice little pot for your seeds.
 Place the pots on a tray and keep them moist.
 Place one or two tomato seeds in each pot.
 Seedlings will emerge in about a week.

 Starting the Potato Plants